This map shows the cities in Mexico that I visited:

 The Palenque Archaeological Site is a UNESCO World Heritage Site.
 The Palenque ruins date from circa 226 BC to circa AD 799.
 After its decline, it was absorbed into the jungle of cedar, mahogany, and sapodilla trees.
 Pictured is the Temple of the Inscriptions.
 The temple superstructure houses the second longest glyphic text known from the Maya world.

-Here I am with the Temple of the Cross to the right and the Temple of the Sun to the back left of the picture, at the Palenque Archaeological Site.
+Here I am at the Temple of the Foliated Cross, with the Temple of the Cross to the right and the Temple of the Sun to the back left of the picture, at the Palenque Archaeological Site.
 These temples sit atop pyramids, and are located on the high ground of the site.

 The Palenque Archaeological Site is located in the jungle.
 Here I found an iguana among the ruins.
 The noise of the jungle can be heard when visiting the site.